gromnitsky/gmakepod/README.md

 a file named `podcasts.ini` in that dir:

 ~~~
-[bbc-in-our-time]
+[BBC In Our Time]
 url = http://downloads.bbc.co.uk/podcasts/radio4/iot/rss.xml

-[dave-winer]
+[Dave Winer]
 url = http://scripting.com/rss.xml
 convert-to = .mp3
 ~~~

-Section names cannot contain spaces because Make.
 An optional `convert-to` param tells gmakepod that it'll need to convert each enclosure (from that feed only) to `mp3`.
 The dot is important.

 Now, cd to `~/podcasts` & type `gmakepod`.
 It should download the last 2 enclosures tops from each feed.